 A prescription renewal is needed only when you have no more refills remaining on a prescription.
 A refill means that your care team has authorized you to receive a new supply of your drug for a given amount of time and a limited number of re-orders.
 If your care team has either told the pharmacy “no refills” or if your limited number of refills has expired, you can use MyMercy to request a renewal from your doctor.

-The most recent value of a result is shown on the ‘Test Results’ page.
+The most recent value of a test result is shown on the ‘Test Results’ page.

-The date, test, ordered by, and status of the result are shown.
+The test result information will include: test date, test type, ordered by, and status of the result.

 Most results are available online to view and print using MyMercy.
 On rare occasions posting of test results will be delayed due to technical reasons.